EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ---
 spec-version: 0.0.1
 title: General Data Use
-summary: This smart contract will store user data.
-The smart contract will not use the stored data for any purpose outside store and delete.
+summary: This smart contract stores user data.
+The smart contract does not use the stored data for any purpose outside store and delete.
 icon:

 <h1 class="clause">Data Ownership</h1>